 What is the payment structure for the Massachusetts home solar loan?

 Here’s how payment works:

 - When your installer starts to install your system, we’ll open a billing account for you and you’ll only pay interest on 35% of the total amount financed through us.
 When your solar system is hooked up and producing electricity, full principal-plus-interest payments are due.

 - Income-based loan support (IBLS) is issued to qualifying customers.
-If you qualify for support, a 20% or 30% loan principal buy-down (based on income class) from MassCEC will be reflected on your billing account roughly one month after your system starts operating, so MassCEC can send the registered lenders (Avidia and BlueWave) the check for this loan support.
+If you qualify for support, a 10% or 30% loan principal buy-down (based on income level) from MassCEC will be reflected on your billing account 6-10 weeks after system completion approval.
+MassCEC sends the registered lenders (Avidia and BlueWave) the check for this loan support.

 What are the requirements for credit approval for the Massachusetts home solar loan?

 You must meet these criteria to qualify for a Massachusetts home solar loan through BlueWave: